library(varunayan)

 For the remaining analyses, we use the solar-loaded data as it better represents outdoor conditions.

-heat_data <- heat_solarWe can visualize the daily mean values of each heat stress index over the month:
+heat_data <- heat_solarDaily mean of each index over the month:

 index_cols <- c(